fusebit/fusebot/README.md

 }
 ```

-## Samples

-With the power of Node.js and npm, the sky is the limit.
-What are you going to build today?

-- [/fusebot kudos](samples/kudos) - leave kudos for your team members, check ranking, and more
-- [/fusebot coin](samples/coin) - get current value of a digital currency
-- [/fusebot run-query](samples/dataQuery) - run SQL queries against MySQL compatible databases
-- [/fusebot github-dispatch](samples/githubDispatch) - trigger a github action
 ### ctx.body

 The `ctx.body` contains the payload describing the event received from Slack or Discord.
 It is normalized